Margono Djojohadikusumo: Later life

 Due to Sumitro's involvement in the Revolutionary Government of the Republic of Indonesia, Margono was forced into exile abroad along with the rest of his family, only returning after the fall of Sukarno in 1966.
 He published his memoir, titled Reminiscences from 3 Historical Periods: A Family Tradition Put in Writing, in 1973.
 The memoir was dedicated to two of his sons, Subianto and Sujono, who were killed in the Lengkong incident in 1946.
-He died in Jakarta on 25 July 1978, and was later buried at the Djojohadikusumo family grave in Banyumas Regency.
+His older daughter, Sukartini Djojohadikusumo, was born in 1919 and became an Indonesian centenarian in 2019.
+Margono died in Jakarta on 25 July 1978, and was later buried at the Djojohadikusumo family grave in Banyumas Regency.

+Honours

+A building in Gadjah Mada University (UGM) was named after him as the naming decision was agreed upon by faculty members and Margono's grandson, Hashim Djojohadikusumo.
+The building is used by the Faculty of Humanities within UGM.
+His name is also used as a street name in Jakarta.

+His biography is an inspiration for the Indonesian film, Merah Putih.

+Much to popular belief that it was named after him, Margono Hospital which is located in Purwokerto, Banyumas, Central Java is not named after him, but rather after another person with the same name, Margono Sukarjo.
+Margono Sukarjo is the first practicing surgeon in Indonesia.

+Numerous grassroot organization in Indonesia had petitioned the government of Indonesia to award Margono Djojohadikusumo as National Hero of Indonesia.